 - How to measure the success of your content optimization and distribution efforts.

-Optimizing content: Four basic elements
+Optimizing content: Four basic elements for interesting content

 The term “optimize” can be quite subjective.
 Optimizing online content can mean a lot of different things, especially when you throw in the variables of what your business is trying to achieve with its online content.